Media Training + Martial Arts: Secrets to Become A Media Star

 CK: So I want to segue to some so something tactical.

-Susan: Yeah let me just say this really quiCK this is something that you can do every day five minute.
+Susan: Yeah let me just say this really quick this is something that you can do every day for five minutes.
 Or one minute or whatever I did it on a whole bunch you can do it one.
 You can go through this process and you can actually do it really fast I mean we did it slowly.
 But you can do it you can actually probably do a one-minute version for yourself so I just want to.
 Say this is something that you could do on any topic and you can choose one topic.
-I just went on a roll for a whole bunch of them it’s called staCKing so if there’s one specific.
+I just went on a roll for a whole bunch of them it’s called stacking so if there’s one specific.
 Thing that you want like I did it on our podcast but I also did it on a whole bunch.

 Of other things too that I’m wanting today and one of those is to be to get more work.
 More work done I have a lot of things I’m doing rebranding I have so much on my plate.
 I’m in a coaching course with Samantha Hartley who I mean it’s just like ah .
 It’s just so many things that I have on my plate and what I was asking for too is to.
 Whatever work or whatever I’m doing can I be in that state where I can have maximum effectiveness, efficientness.
 And the beauty in that state so that was one thing that I commanded for to all of my day.